Don Bluth Entertainment: Goldcrest and downturn (1988–1992)

 The unspectacular reception for All Dogs Go to Heaven led the studio to reconsider its approach to public relations in hopes to impress the American film critics.
 For its next feature film, Rock-a-Doodle, a greater emphasis was placed on audience reception.
 Several screenings of early test footage were held, and changes were made to the film's content to reduce the intensity or suggestiveness of several scenes and broaden its commercial appeal.

-Rock-a-Doodle was released on April 3, 1992, and was the last of the studio's films to have Goldcrest involved in its distribution.
+Rock-a-Doodle was released on April 3, 1992, and was the last of the studio's films to have Goldcrest involved in its financing; in May 1991, Goldcrest terminated its three-picture deal with Bluth and struck an agreement with fellow animator Richard Rich's Rich Entertainment.
 The Samuel Goldwyn Company picked up the rights for its distribution in the United States.
 The production's goal for success failed abysmally (even worse than All Dogs Go to Heaven), as the critical reception was poor to indifferent, and it performed poorly at the box office, grossing just $11.7 million, losing to its apparent competitor, Kroyer Films, Inc./20th Century Fox's FernGully: The Last Rainforest (which grossed over $32 million).
-The film's poor financial performance, along with the loss of financial backing for several other features the studio had in development, led the studio to declare bankruptcy in October 1992.
+The film's poor theatrical performance, along with the loss of financial backing for several other features the studio had in development, led the studio to declare bankruptcy in October 1992.
+Despite the bankruptcy being reported to have been connected to Rock-a-Doodle's financial performance, it was reported by Variety on November 1, 1992 that Rock-a-Doodle was already successful in its home video sales, having already grossed $28 million through 2 million shipping units.

 Rock-A-Doodle was loosely based on the play Chantecler by poet and playwright Edmond Rostand (itself based on a fable popularized by Chaucer in The Canterbury Tales).
 The idea for an adaptation of Chantecler dates back to the late 1930s at Walt Disney Productions, and was revisited repeatedly in the decades to follow, but never entered production.
 It was not until 1982 that Bluth, having left Disney, took a similar idea into pre-production, though the project stalled following the collapse of Don Bluth Productions in the same year.
 As work on All Dogs Go to Heaven neared completion, the idea was revived and Rock-a-Doodle entered production in late 1989.